 Takeaways

-State regulators should work within the broader NAIC to develop Prior Authorization Standards.
+State regulators should work within the broader NAIC to develop PA standards or best practices.
+In addition, the following best practices should be helpful to states considering PA reforms.

 Take advantage of data calls

-Make use of targeted data calls while in the legislative process to understand your market.
-This data will prove invaluable to mold future legislation that will benefit your entire healthcare ecosphere.
+Make use of targeted data calls while in the legislative process to understand the state-specific market conditions.
+This data will prove invaluable to mold future legislation that will benefit the entire healthcare ecosphere.

 Incorporating flexibility in legislation

-Any new processes in legislation, while well-intentioned, may cause unintended consequences to consumers.
-Insurers, and providers.
+Any new processes in legislation, while well-intentioned, may cause unintended consequences to consumers. insurers, and providers.
 New processes, such as ePA, can cause unneeded delays if systems crash unless there are alternate methods permitted.

 Build relationships with state partners

-In all conversations with providers, regulators and consumer organizations, stay patient focused.
+In all conversations with providers, regulators, insurers, and consumer organizations, stay patient focused.
 The ultimate goal is to get patients the necessary care they need in the shortest amount of time.

 Implementation processes